gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: Convention Stdcall

 ``Stdcall``
-  This is relevant only to Windows implementations of GNAT, and specifies that the ``Stdcall`` calling sequence will be used, as defined by the NT API.
-Nevertheless, to ease building cross-platform bindings this convention will be handled as a ``C`` calling convention on non-Windows platforms.
+  This is relevant only to Windows implementations of GNAT and specifies that the ``Stdcall`` calling sequence is used, as defined by the NT API.
+To simplify building cross-platform bindings, this convention is handled as a ``C`` calling convention on non-Windows platforms.

 .. index:: DLL